Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

 \subsubsection{Task 3: Bidirectionality Prediction}

-As a third task, we evaluate the ability of our models to discriminate \textit{bidirectional} edges, i.e. reciprocal connections, from \textit{unidirectional} edges.
-Specifically, we create an incomplete training graph by removing at random one of the two directions of all bidirectional edges.
-Therefore, the training graph only has unidirectional connections.
-Then, a binary classification problem is once again designed, aiming at retrieving bidirectional edges in a test set composed of their removed direction and of the same number of reverse directions from unidirectional edges (that are therefore fake edges).
+As a third task, we evaluate the ability of our models to identify \textit{bidirectional} edges, i.e., reciprocal connections, from \textit{unidirectional} edges.
+We create an incomplete training graph by randomly removing one of the two directions of all bidirectional edges.
+Therefore, the training graph only includes unidirectional connections.
+Then, we again consider a binary classification problem.
+We aim to retrieve bidirectional edges in a test set composed of their removed direction and of the same number of reverse directions from true unidirectional edges (that are, therefore, fake edges).
 In other words, for each pair of nodes $i,j$ from the test set, we observe a connection from $j$ to $i$ in the incomplete training graph, but only half of them are reciprocal.
 This third evaluation task, referred to as \textit{bidirectionality prediction} in this paper, also strongly relies on directionality learning.
-As a consequence, as for task 2, standard graph AE and VAE are expected to perform poorly.
+Consequently, as for task 2, standard graph AE and VAE are expected to~perform~poorly.